milanofthe/pathsim/README.md

 ## Installation

-The latest release version of pathsim available on [PyPi](https://pypi.org/project/pathsim/)  and installable via pip:
+The latest release version of pathsim is available on [PyPi](https://pypi.org/project/pathsim/)  and installable via pip:

 ```console
 $ pip install pathsim